Xinyu-Li-123/sussy-ai-symbols/README.md

 These symbols are usually hard to type on a typical keyboard without using a special editor like Microsoft Word, which is why they are less used by human.

-> Disclaimer: This list is very subjective.
-I'm not a native English speaker, and my usage of English is primarily restricted to reading and writing technical stuff, such as paper, textbook, post.
+> **Disclaimer**: **This list is very subjective**.
+I'm a programmer and I'm not a native English speaker.
+My usage of English is primarily restricted to reading and writing computer-science-related stuff, such as papers, textbooks, and posts.
+I tend to make mistakes that others with similar background will make, and that's what distinguishes AI-generated texts from human-written text for people like me.
+For different demographics, such as professional English writer, this list won't be very helpful.

 ## How to use this doc?